vue-macros/vue-macros/docs/macros/define-options.md

 Options API can be declared using the `defineOptions` in `<script setup>`, specifically to be able to set `name`, `props`, `emits`, and `render` inside of one function.

-If you support this feature, you can go to [RFC Discussion](https://github.com/vuejs/rfcs/discussions/430) and hit like :+1: or comment.
+If you support this feature, feel free to hit like :+1: or comment on the [RFC Discussion](https://github.com/vuejs/rfcs/discussions/430).
 Thanks!

 |      Features      |     Supported      |
 | :----------------: | :----------------: |